 Color background overlays

 In the below example, there’s a section that uses an image as a background.
-We have added a dark pink overlay to it.
+We have added a dark color overlay to it.

 In the case of a color overlay you can:

 - Apply shapes to the overlay.
 There are over 15 shapes available.